AlexandreFenyo/net-monitor/README.md

 # Installation

 You can install net-monitor from the [npmjs repository](https://www.npmjs.com/) using npm or yarn.
+This will install net-monitor and its dependencies.

+There are 4

 ## npm